Brewers slip past Pirates 2-1 on Thames’ homer in 8th

+MILWAUKEE (AP) — Eric Thames is figuring out how to excel as a part-time player.

-MILWAUKEE (AP) — Eric Thames homered leading off the eighth inning, and the Milwaukee Brewers beat the Pittsburgh Pirates 2-1 on Sunday.
+Thames homered leading off the eighth inning to lead the Milwaukee Brewers past the Pittsburgh Pirates 2-1 on Sunday.

-Thames, who entered as a pinch-hitter in the sixth, blasted an 0-1 pitch from Pirates reliever Kyle Crick (3-4) to straightaway center, a 432-foot shot that hit just below the scoreboard.
+Thames, who has served as a backup first baseman and outfielder this season, entered as a pinch-hitter in the sixth and struck out.
+Leading off the eighth, he blasted an 0-1 pitch from Pirates reliever Kyle Crick (3-4) to straightaway center, a 432-foot shot that hit just below the scoreboard for his 12th homer of the season.
+Thames also homered in Milwaukee’s win on Saturday night.

+“I told myself in spring training that regardless of what happened in regard to playing time, I was just going to stick to my routine, keep working and good things would happen,” Thames said.
+“Last year, my thumb got hurt and I wasn’t able to perform as a pinch-hitter.
+I got so caught up in the results that I spiraled out and didn’t make the (postseason) roster.”

+Even though he’s faring better this year, it can still be a struggle to enter a game in the late innings.

 Milwaukee took two of three from its NL Central rival and moved into a first-place tie with the Chicago Cubs, who lost to Cincinnati.
 The Brewers finished their homestand at 5-5.

 Jeremy Jeffress (2-2) pitched a scoreless eighth, and Matt Albers worked the ninth to pick up his first save of the season.
+Milwaukee held Pittsburgh to two runs in two games.

+“They are more than a hitting team,” Pirates manager Clint Hurdle said.

 Milwaukee’s Zach Davies, who had an 8.10 ERA over his previous four starts, allowed one run and six hits in 5 1/3 innings.
 He walked two and struck out two.
 He also drove in the Brewers’ first run with a two-out single in the fourth after the Pirates intentionally waked Manny Piña.